rotundasoftware/modui-base/README.md

 ModuiBase is a simple view class inspired by and based on Backbone.View.
 It was designed to facilitate building complex web interfaces by breaking them down into small, encapsulated components, while honoring Backbone's minimalist approach.

-[Rotunda Software](https://www.rotundasoftware.com) maintains ModuiBase and uses it as the foundation of an expansive suite of application agnostic proprietary interface components such as buttons, fields, dropdowns, dialogs, popups, etc. All of our application specific views also decend from ModuiBase.
+[Rotunda Software](https://www.rotundasoftware.com) maintains ModuiBase and uses it as the foundation of an expansive suite of application agnostic proprietary interface components such as buttons, fields, dropdowns, dialogs, popups, etc. All of our application specific views also descend from ModuiBase.

 To use ModuiBase, extend it as you would with Backbone.View.
 Please see the [Backbone.View documentation](https://backbonejs.org/#View) for prerequisite understanding of Backbone.View.